Josian Santiago: Accomplishments and recognition

 Santiago is responsible for improving the status of Comerío to that of autonomous municipality, gaining fiscal liberty from the central government.
 This resulted in an investment approaching fifty thousand dollars.
 The performance of the municipality's finances earned it an "A" grade from the Controllership office, the entity responsible for the fiscalization of public institutions.
-Santiago is a supporter of Puerto Rican culture, organizing several activities to promote it at the Casa de la Cultura Cacique Comerío, a municipal atrium.
+He is a supporter of Puerto Rican culture, organizing several activities to promote it at the Casa de la Cultura Cacique Comerío, a municipal atrium.
 He also hosts a competition between performers of trova, a traditional Puerto Rican music, at the town's commemoration of its jíbaro heritage, the Festival Jíbaro Comerieño.

 Santiago established an environment-protection program, assigning seven percent of Comerío's terrain for conservation in order to protect the Puerto Rican plain pigeon, an endangered bird species.
 An extension of this initiative was the production of biodiesel to run a citywide trolley array.
 The municipality also ranks first in Puerto Rico when ranking the performance of its recycling program.
 Following the application of the Fiscal Emergency Act (Law No.7) by governor Luis Fortuño, the municipality of Comerío suffered numerous cuts in personnel and services, which made the unemployment rate soar and prompted constant confrontation between the municipality and the central government.
 Upon taking office, the Fortuño administration went on to close the offices of Retirement Affairs, Electrical Energy Authority, Environmental and Health Affairs, the Superintendent of Schools, Agriculture Extension Initiative, the Center for Agricultural Affairs and a Head Start program.
-Santiago attended this by applying countermeasures, attempting to save the Industrial Cooperative by pursuing an alliance with the Puerto Rico Police Department which would make the official manufacturer of uniforms for the force.
+Santiago applied countermeasures, attempting to save the Industrial Cooperative by pursuing an alliance with the Puerto Rico Police Department which would make the official manufacturer of uniforms for the force.
 He arranged support from the Puerto Rico Department of Education and supported a vocation school, before also establishing an agreement with a private university in order to provide cheap nocturnal education for the unemployed inhabitants.

 Santiago spearheaded the construction of Hotel Media Luna, a hotel that he expects will help by offering employment.
 He is responsible for the establishment of the Biblioteca y Centro Cíbernetico Laura Arroyo Torrens, a cyber-library that offers online-classes supported by the Interamerican University of Puerto Rico.
 Under his incumbency, Comerío became the first municipality of the central-mountainous region to offer gratituous Wi-Fi connection in its recreation plaza and to receive a hardware upgrade allowing faster rates.
-After the municipality failed to receive funds from the central administration for road repairs, Santiago secured external funds and attended a public bid to obtain additional vehicles to ensure maintenance.
+After the municipality failed to receive funds from the central administration for road repairs, he secured external funds and attended a public bid to obtain additional vehicles to ensure maintenance.

 The municipal administration support the local AA Baseball franchise, the Pescadores del Plata de Comerío, which won the national championship in 2003.
-He is responsible for building the a new municipal auditorium, which has been used to host youth volleyball and basketball tournaments promoted by the municipality.
+Santiago ordered the building of a new municipal auditorium, which has hosted youth volleyball and basketball tournaments promoted by the municipality.
 Santiago also began an initiative to promote sports and combat childhood obesity, Jugando por tu Salud.
 He has also hosted a 10-kilometre marathon, the Maratón El Seco.